Neil Kruger

 Neil Kruger (born 15 August 1981 in Cape Town, South Africa) is a first-class cricketer, who made his debut for Oxford University cricket team in 2008, scoring 172 in the Varsity Match.
-Since June 2011, he has also represented the Netherlands.
+Since June 2011, Kruger has also represented the Netherlands.

-A Rhodes Scholar and orthopedic surgeon, he studied at Green Templeton College of the University of Oxford.
+A Rhodes Scholar and orthopedic surgeon, he studied at Green Templeton College at the University of Oxford.
 He held a scholarship for sporting achievement from Green Templeton College.
-He also played varsity golf.
+Kruger also played varsity golf.